 3. SAP-approved alternative to Commerce Cloud for B2B

-Here’s a small sample of B2B-specific features that Corevist offers out of the box (with fixed bids and hard deadlines for implementation).
+Here’s a small sample of B2B-specific features that Corevist offers out of the box.

 - 100% accurate contract pricing for every customer, every SKU, and every quantity.
 Every cart, every order, every time.